OR WAIT null SECS

 “Aging baseload retirements mean there is more pressure on peaking plants,” said Moosa.
 “Peakers are operating more than they were designed to these days.”

-In addition, extreme weather conditions cause devastation with renewable output.
-With more wind and solar on the grid, standby peakers are needed more than ever.
+In addition, extreme weather conditions can cause devastation with forced outages and unmet demand.
+Lastly, with more wind and solar on the grid, standby peakers are needed more than ever for grid firming applications.

-During the big Texas story of February 2021, the company’ units remained 100% available, oprerating for 141 hours over a 6 day period – at a time when 60% of ERCOT capacity was unavailable.
+During the big Texas storm of February 2021, the company’s units remained 100% available, operating continuously for 141 hours over a 6-day period – at a time when 60% of ERCOT capacity was unavailable.